bbc/get-title/README.md

 # get-title [![Build Status](https://travis-ci.org/bbcrd/get-title.svg?branch=master)](https://travis-ci.org/bbcrd/get-title)

-> A promise to return a list of favicons contained in some HTML content.
+> A promise to extract the best title value contained in some HTML content.

 The streaming approach helps remaining efficient in spite of malformed or very large HTML documents.